amygao1997/Presidential_Election/README.md

 find /Library  -name "psql"
 ```

-2. Copy the path that identfies the binary.
+2. Copy the path that identfies where binary is.
 To permanently be able to access psql via terminal, you need to edit your .bash_profile file.
 To do this do:

 `nano ~/.bash_profile`